caseywatts/gobl.js/wasm/README.md

 ## Notes

 * We're using tailwindcss via a CDN for now to try it out.
 If we decide to stick with it, we should add it in via a css build tool (like postcss) instead of using the CDN directly.
+* For now everything (dev, prod, testing) uses port 8080.
+If/when that gets in the way of anything, we can set it up to use a different port for dev/testing vs prod.